julianmuheirwe/interactive-form-builder/README.md

 # interactive-form-builder
-vue based form builder based on a particular data structure.
-This library will allow developers to dynamically build forms in the backend and be able to get user input through their products and get data posted back to them in the backend
+This is a VueJs based form builder that allows you to define your form in your backend, have it rendered on the front end and interactive-form-builder will have it submitted back to your backend as you will see in the usage below.

 > **Warning:** This library is still in experiment mode

-## Getting Started?
 ### Usage

 ```